felippemauricio/promise-fn-retry/README.md

 ### Delay strategy

-Each retry double the current delay.
+Each retry doubles the current delay.

 - The first delay uses the `initialDelayTime` option, like `100ms`.
 - The second uses `200ms` (100 * 2).